linjing0207/cs686-blockchain-p5-linjing0207/README.md

-# Progress report for Project5- Electronic Funds Transfer System
+# Progress Report For Project5 - Electronic Funds Transfer System

 ## Introduction:
 > [A cryptocurrency (or crypto currency) is a digital asset designed to work as a medium of exchange that uses strong cryptography to secure financial transactions, control the creation of additional units, and verify the transfer of assets.](https://en.wikipedia.org/wiki/Cryptocurrency)